 The attorney's work product papers may reveal her client's position which could affect her representation of future clients whose weaknesses and settlement positions are similar to those of the settling client.
 Also, the attorney may not be able to recreate her work product if it is sealed by defense counsel.
 Therefore, with regard to work product, the attorney must first determine whether the condition will restrict her right to practice law.
 If it will, the attorney cannot agree to the condition.
 If it will not, the attorney may agree to the condition.
 One method of making this determination may be to consider what the attorney will discard or keep in closing her file.
 If the client consents to sealing and delivering the files to defense counsel with the stipulation that they remain sealed and if the attorney believes that the absence of her work product will not restrict her future practice of law, the attorney should keep the work product in the file for sealing as part of the stipulation.
-If the attorney believes that the absence of her work product will restrict her future practice of law, the attorney should keep the work product in her own files as part of the stipulation, and not seal it with the file.
+If the attorney believes that the absence of her work product will restrict her future practice of law, the attorney should keep the work product in the file.